natcap/invest.users-guide/source/sdr.rst

     * **usle_[Suffix].tif** (type: raster; units: tons/pixel): Total potential soil loss per pixel in the original land cover calculated from the USLE equation.

-    * **sed_retention_[Suffix].tif** (type:raster; units: tons/pixel): Map of sediment retention with reference to a bare watershed.
+    * **sed_retention_[Suffix].tif** (type:raster; units: tons/pixel): Map of sediment retention with reference to a watershed where all LULC types are converted to bare ground.

-    * **sed_retention_index_[Suffix].tif** (type: raster; units: tons/pixel, but should be interpreted as relative values, not absolute): Index of sediment retention, used to identified areas contributing more to retention with reference to a bare watershed.
+    * **sed_retention_index_[Suffix].tif** (type: raster; units: tons/pixel, but should be interpreted as relative values, not absolute): Index of sediment retention, used to identified areas contributing more to retention with reference to a watershed where all LULC types are converted to bare ground.
 This is NOT the sediment retained on each pixel (see Section on the index in "Evaluating Sediment Retention Services" above).

     * **watershed_results_sdr_[Suffix].shp**: Table containing biophysical values for each watershed, with fields as follows: